Annie (musical): Stage differences (1977 musical)

-The songs "We'd Like to Thank You Herbert Hoover", "A New Deal for Christmas", "Something Was Missing" and "Tomorrow (Cabinet Reprise)" were cut.
+The songs "We'd Like to Thank You Herbert Hoover", "A New Deal for Christmas", "Something Was Missing" and "Tomorrow (Reprise)" were cut.
 There is only one version of "You're Never Fully Dressed Without a Smile", which is sung by the orphans.
 There are only two "Maybe" reprises.
 The song "You won't Be an Orphan For Long" only features Annie and Daddy Warbucks.
 The songs "Easy Street", "NYC", and "Little Girls" were also shortened.
 Many of the songs have been transposed down a few keys to make them easier for amateur child actors to sing.
-The last verses of “Little Girls” was removed and added again as a reprise later in the same scene.
+The last verses of "Little Girls" was removed and added again as a reprise later in the same scene.

 Pop culture references

 Annie's popularity is reflected in its numerous mentions in popular media.
-References to the show appear in films such as Austin Powers: Goldmember, where Dr. Evil and Mini-Me perform Jay-Z's version of the song 'Hard Knock Life'; and in the 1994 John Waters dark comedy Serial Mom, where a woman is bludgeoned to death with a leg of mutton by the titular serial killer while watching the 1982 film version and singing along.
-It is parodied in Reefer Madness, where President Franklin D. Roosevelt shows up as the deus ex machina at the end of the satirical musical to tell the assembled crowd, "A little orphan girl once told me that the sun would come out tomorrow.
+References to the show appear in films such as Austin Powers in Goldmember, where Dr. Evil (Mike Myers) and Mini-Me (Verne Troyer) perform Jay-Z's version of the song "Hard Knock Life (Ghetto Anthem)"; and in the 1994 John Waters dark comedy Serial Mom, where Mrs. Jenson (Patsy Grady Abrams) is bludgeoned to death with a leg of mutton by the titular serial killer Beverly Sutphin (Kathleen Turner) while watching the 1982 film version and singing along.
+It is parodied in Reefer Madness: The Movie Musical, where President Franklin D. Roosevelt (Alan Cumming) shows up as the deus ex machina at the end of the satirical musical to tell the assembled crowd, "A little orphan girl once told me that the sun would come out tomorrow.
 Her adopted father was a powerful billionaire, so I suppressed the urge to laugh in her face, but now, by gum, I think she may have been on to something!"